DSharpPlus/DSharpPlus/docs/articles/audio/voicenext/transmit.md

 ![NuGet Package Manager][0]

-Then use the @DSharpPlus.VoiceNext.DiscordClientExtensions.UseVoiceNext* extension method on your instance of
+Then use the `DiscordClientExtensions.UseVoiceNext` extension method on your instance of `DiscordClient`.
-@DSharpPlus.DiscordClient.

 ```cs
 var discord = new DiscordClient();